k-med/kdos-main/tools/prompting-template.md

 - Choose the discipline that would formally teach this topic.
 - Do NOT invent new domains.

+MATH RENDERING RULES (STRICT):
+- Do NOT use LaTeX or MathJax syntax (\( \), \[ \], $$).
+- Express formulas using plain text, Unicode symbols, or inline code blocks.
+- Prefer readable textual definitions over symbolic notation when possible.

 TAGGING RULES:
 - Assign 5–12 tags.
 - Use lowercase kebab-case.